ClinSeq/gatk/README.md

     mvn verify -P\!queue

-The resulting jar file is `java -jar target/GenomeAnalysisTK.jar`
+The resulting jar file is `target/GenomeAnalysisTK.jar`

 ## See also